 Truckers provide a very important service to all of us.
 If you’ve got it, a trucker brought it, as they say.
 This extremely important career often sets the stage for relationship problems, depression, stress, and physical health problems.
-Lack of vacations, being away from friends and family for weeks on end, getting little respect, isolation…the list goes on—these are a few of the reasons trucking has become a very difficult career for many.
-Some people don’t realise how stressful and tiring driving a truck can be.
+Lack of vacations, being away from friends and family for weeks on end, getting little respect, isolation…the list goes on-these are a few of the reasons trucking has become a very difficult career for many.
+Some people don’t realize how stressful and tiring driving a truck can be.
 But there is a lot more to it then people think.
-Unfortunately, driving a truck can lead to exhaustion, as truckers have a targets to hit.
-This does mean that accidents sometimes happen though.
-As a side note if you have been involved in an accident with a truck then it might be a good idea to get yourself a lawyer.
-You could always use someone like this Georgia truck accident lawyer to help you with your lawsuit.
+Unfortunately, driving a truck can lead to exhaustion, as truckers have targets to hit.
 There are a load of other things that truckers need to be aware of though, so keep on reading.

 Although there are many challenges in the life of the trucker, the career can be quite rewarding.
 That is why it is very important to focus on what is going right in one’s life.
 The more a trucker dwells on the negatives, the worse life becomes.
 One of the major hazards of the job is having too much time to think.
 How many people have a career where they spend hours alone?
 To top it all off, many truckers listen to talk radio (which is often quite negative), the frequent gloom and doom CB chatter and the limitless drama of social media.